Best Practices For Holding Engaging Virtual Town Hall Meetings

 Gather can create exciting meeting spaces, opportunities for team building and having fun, and a warm and organic collaboration environment.

 If you’ve been searching for a way to make your town halls more exciting and engaging, your next stop should be Gather.
 Gather was designed to help remote teams build meaningful connections regardless of physical location.
 Holding your All Hands in your own custom virtual office will help capture and keep your audience’s attention without distracting from your main message.
-Best of all, it’s free!
+Best of all, it’s free for small teams!